Sky News

 No Audience Pressure

-The Boss is watching…No Audience Pressure, then…
+The Boss is watching…So no Audience Pressure there then…

 Election Night Specials